-I make Hot and Sweet Pot Roast with Top of the Rib simmered with sweet cranberry sauce, hot white horseradish, cinnamon sticks and cloves makes most flavorful and tender pot roast .
-The carrots and onions are permeated with all those yummy flavors.
+I make Hot and Sweet Pot Roast with Top of the Rib that I simmer with sweet cranberry sauce, hot white horseradish, cinnamon sticks and cloves.
+It is is a melt in your mouth treat.
 Add potatoes, noodles or any grain of your choice.
 You definitely need something extra to soak up all that yummy sauce!
 I always make two Tops of the Rib at once.
 If I’m not serving a crowd, I freeze half of it for another meal.
-Should you have any leftovers, this meat makes terrific sandwiches and can even be spooned into a pre-baked pie crust, covered with mashed potatoes and served as a Beef Pot Pie!
+Should you have any leftovers, Hot and Sweet Pot Roast makes terrific sandwiches and can even be spooned into a pre-baked pie crust, covered with mashed potatoes and served as a Beef Pot Pie!
 Enjoy!

 Prep time: 25 minutes